Paris, Maine, United States of America: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Ensure that you find the correct type.
-Many adapters that you can buy are simply plugs and expect your devices to convert the voltage themselves.
-If your electronics can't do that they could burn up.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types A and B. Ensure that you find the necessary type.
+Most adapters available are just plugs and expect your devices to convert the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should be appropriate for most locations.

 What to wear/what to pack: